vagkaratzas/proteinfamilies/docs/output.md

 </details>

-The `hmmer/hmmbuild` folder contains all originally created family HMMs.
-These models will be used downstream used to 'fish' extra sequences in each family if `--recruit_sequences_with_models` is set to true, and/or to remove between-families redundancy if `--remove_family_redundancy` is set to true.
+The `hmm/raw` folder contains all originally created family HMMs.
+These models will be used downstream to recruit additional sequences in families, to compute full MSAs if `--recruit_sequences_with_models` is set to `true`, and/or to remove among-families redundancy if `--remove_family_redundancy` is set to `true`.
+When `--remove_family_redundancy` is set to `true`, the `hmm/filtered` folder will also be produced with the filtered subset of the original raw HMMs.
-The models can also be used in the `update_families` execution mode of the pipeline, along with the families' respective MSAs, to recruit sequences from a new input fasta file into the families, updating both family HMM and MSA files.
+The HMMs (raw or filtered) can also be used in the `update_families` execution mode of the pipeline, along with the families' respective full MSAs, to recruit sequences from a new input fasta file into the families, updating both family HMM and full MSA files.

 [hmmer](https://github.com/EddyRivasLab/hmmer) is a fast and flexible alignment trimming tool that keeps phylogenetically informative sites and removes others.